Horton Foote: Personal life

 Foote was married to Lillian Vallish Foote (1923–1992) from June 4, 1945, until her death in 1992.
-Their four children are actors Albert Horton Foote, III; Hallie Foote; playwright Daisy Brooks Foote; and director, writer and lawyer Walter Vallish Foote.
+Their four children are actors Albert Horton Foote III and Hallie Foote; playwright Daisy Brooks Foote; and director, writer and lawyer Walter Vallish Foote.

 They have worked on projects with their father.
-Hallie and Albert Horton Foote III (aka Horton Jr.) appeared in their father's film 1918 (1985).
+Hallie and Albert Horton Foote III (also known as Horton Jr.) appeared in their father's film 1918 (1985).
 Hallie has appeared on stage in her father's works, including, for example, Dividing the Estate in 2008, The Orphans' Home Cycle Part III: The Story of a Family in 2010 and Harrison, TX: Three Plays by Horton Foote Off-Broadway in 2012.
 Daisy wrote the play When They Speak of Rita (2000) in which Hallie appeared and was directed by their father.

 Foote was introduced to Christian Science while in California and went on to become a dedicated member of the church.
 He served as a First Reader in a branch church in Nyack, New York, and also taught Sunday School for many years while living in New Boston, New Hampshire.

 Foote was the voice of Jefferson Davis in the 11-hour PBS series The Civil War (1990).
 Shelby Foote wrote the comprehensive three volume, 3000-page history, together titled The Civil War: A Narrative, upon which the series was partially based and who appeared in almost ninety segments.
-The two Footes are third cousins; their 2x great-grandfathers were brothers.
+The two Footes were cousins.

 Foote was the cousin of actor/director Peter Masterson who directed three of his screenplays, including The Trip to Bountiful, Convicts and the Hallmark Hall of Fame television production of Lily Dale, starring Mary Stuart Masterson, Peter's daughter.

-Foote died on March 4, 2009.
+Foote died in Hartford, Connecticut, on March 4, 2009, at the age of 92, while he was working on a production of The Orphans' Home Cycle to premiere in the city.
+At the time of his death, he lived in his hometown of Wharton, Texas, and the Pacific Palisades section of Los Angeles.